-Cohort Default Rate Guide
+Cohort Default Rate Guides

-This chapter only provides a brief overview

-of the default rate process For more

-technical information, please refer to the

-Official Cohort Default Rate Guide.
+This chapter only provides a brief overview of the default rate process For more technical information, please refer to the Official Cohort Default Rate Guide.

-The Guide is updated annually and is

 The Guide is updated annually and is available with other Default Rate Materials on the IFAP Web site.